maajdl/Coin-solvers/README.md

-## Coin-solvers I could use with Pyomo
+# Finding solvers for Pyomo
 Ipopt is the one I use the most from Pyomo.
-The coin solvers that I wish to keep "in a safe" are:
+The coin solvers that I wish to keep "in a safe" are: Bonmin, Cbc, Couenne and Ipopt.
-Bonmin, Cbc, Couenne and Ipopt.
+Below are some links where the binaries were available in May 2023.

 **Pyomo documentation**:
 https://pyomo.readthedocs.io/en/latest/index.html